Skip to content

 When writing or debugging a rule:

-1. Start by filtering on type
+1. Filter on type first

-2. Inspect one real object
+2. Inspect one real object in the JSONata Exerciser

-7. Write the smallest possible JSONata filter
+4. Write the smallest possible filter expression

-8. Expand only when necessary
+5. Expand only when necessary